Connected cars: What’s in store

 - Infotainment: Built-in connectivity enables content and information to be streamed directly to the vehicle, giving consumers access to it as part of a more convenient and integrated experience without having to use separate devices, which might be distracting or dangerous.
 Several car manufacturers have already launched in-car tablets, which feature apps and multimedia content.

 Features that are currently available only in high-end cars will eventually enter the mainstream, especially as upgraded services from vendor-independent manufacturers become increasingly adopted.
 Prestige car maker BMW was one of the first manufacturers to launch its emergency call function in the USA, in 1997, and made the service available in Germany in 1999.
 BMW has since expanded the ConnectedDrive service to incorporate a wide range of services, such as those described above.

-In addition, the launch of all-electric vehicles brings new IoT opportunities, applications and solutions.
+In addition, the launch of all-electric vehicles brings mobility.
 These solutions solve some of the unique requirements of electric vehicles including charging.

 We expect the majority of new cars in developed markets to have embedded connectivity within the next five years, turning the car into yet another connected node.

 Share your thoughts about IoT in the automotive sector.
 Which other services would you like to see and use in your car?
 Everyone loves talking about cars!